node-m2m/m2m/Readme.md

 **Method 2**

-Instead of creating an alias, you can just provide the *device id* through the various methods from the client object to access channel data, GPIO object and HTTP API resources from your remote devices.
+Instead of creating an alias, you can just provide the *device id* through the various data access methods from the client object.

 ```js
 const m2m = require('m2m');